Great-Lab/Undertale-Controller-Hack-2.0/README.md

 # DISCLAIMER
 `
-This isn't a hack, this is just a tool.
+This is a hack and a tool.
 I am not responsible for any damages or actions that might have been caused.
 You've been warned, thank you.
 `

 <br>